clux/modul8/docs/modularity.md

 By making sure each module is written this way, CommonJS parsers can implement clever trickery on top of it to make this behaviour work.
 I.e. having each module's exports objects stored somewhere for `require()` and every module will export a singleton.
-For more information on this goto the [CommonJS document](commonjs.html) describing how a module system works.
+For more information on this goto the [CommonJS section](commonjs.html) describing how a module system works - and what we have done.

 ## Best Practices